The Fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding. (Proverb 9:10)

-My research interests include mathematical biology, optimal control, mathematical modeling,
+My research interests include mathematical biology, computational biology, optimal control, mathematical modeling,

 ordinary and partial differential equations, difference equations and hybrid systems